Post-Secondary Education Brochure

 The National University of Singapore (NUS) and the Nanyang Technological University (NTU) have initiated a number of innovative programmes, including the broadening of undergraduate education, the introduction of a core curriculum, collaborations with top foreign universities, and the establishment of inter-disciplinary centres.
 The Singapore Management University (SMU) offers a broad-based business curriculum modelled after that of the Wharton School of the University of Pennsylvania.

-The Singapore University of Technology and Design (SUTD) is the newest addition to the university landscape as announced by Prime Minister Lee Hsien Loong in his 2008 National Day Message.
-SUTD nurtures technically grounded leaders and innovators for society and is established in collaboration with the Massachusetts Institute of Technology and Zhejiang University.
+The Singapore University of Technology and Design (SUTD) nurtures technically grounded leaders and innovators for society and was established in collaboration with the Massachusetts Institute of Technology and Zhejiang University.

 LASALLE College of the Arts & Nanyang Academy of Fine Arts

 LASALLE College of the Arts and the Nanyang Academy of Fine Arts (NAFA) are private institutions providing post-secondary education in the arts.
 Both LASALLE and NAFA offer publicly-funded diploma programmes.
-The institutions also offer offshore or externally accredited degree programmes which are not funded by the government.
+The institutions also receive government funding for select degree programmes offered in partnership with reputable overseas universities.
+Refer to the following links for the lists of publicly-funded programmes for NAFA and LASALLE.

 Other Government-Affiliated Educational Institutions

-A range of industry-specific diploma and degree programmes are offered by educational institutions affiliated with other government agencies.
-These institutions include the BCA Academy, the education and research arm of the Building and Construction Authority (BCA), which offers full-time diploma programmes, as well as other courses, seminars and workshops, in construction, design and engineering.
+BCA Academy – the education and research arm of the Building and Construction Authority (BCA) – which offers full-time diploma programmes, as well as other courses, seminars and workshops, in construction, design and engineering.

 These educational institutions and their programmes are not funded or regulated by MOE as they do not come under MOE’s purview.
 More information on these institutions and programmes is available at their respective websites.